Colobopsis

-Colobopsis is a genus of ant in the subfamily Formicinae.
+Colobopsis is a genus of ants in the subfamily Formicinae.
 This genus was first described in 1861 by Mayr and contains 95 species.
 The type species is Colobopsis truncata.

 Description

 As part of Camponotini, Colobopsis workers have distinctive mandibular dentition (5-8 teeth with the 3rd tooth from the apex not being reduced), antennae 12-segmented and antennal separations well separated from the posterior clypeal margin.

 Colobopsis workers are dimorphic, being divided into major workers and minor workers.
 The major workers generally have phragmotic heads that are truncate to varying extents.
 This may cause them to be confused for Camponotus and vice versa, since some Camponotus also have phragmotic heads.
 Queens of Colobopsis have phragmotic heads as well.

 Workers in the Colobopsis cylindrica group have greatly developed mandibular glands that extend from the head all the way to the end of the gaster.

 Pupae of Colobopsis are always naked.
 This is unlike pupae of Camponotus, which are enclosed in cocoons.